newtheatre/history-project/_shows/17_18/the_effect.md

     title: "\"The Effect\" by Lucy Prebble"
     date: 2017-11-11
     quote: "Watching these four actors was like being a fly on the wall because the naturalistic way these four not only interact, but deliver the lines, doesn't come across as being part of a play.
 It's as if we weren't there."

-trivia:
-  - quote: Somehow, despite lighting from all four sides, there still managed to be not an ounce of front light...
-    name: Sam Osborne
-    submitted: 2019-06-25

 ---